 Cure

-- If the white coloration gets to the abdomen area, it is too late.
-There is nothing you can do and soon the shrimp may die.
+• If the white coloration reaches the abdomen, it is too late.
+There is nothing you can do, and the shrimp may die soon.

 Prevention